FAQs

 Do I have to apply for a residency?

 Yes.
-Our artist facility is private, invitation-only (and not open to the public).
+Our artist residency facility is private, invitation-only (and not open to the public).
 Because we offer inclusion in an exhibition, we require applications so we can maintain the high standard we’ve established within our gallery programming.

 We accept and encourage artists of all levels to apply for a residency.
 This helps us to create a dynamic and inspirational environment that benefits all resident artists.
 We review applications not only for talent, craft and quality of work, but for the stated intention and purpose of the residency.